getgauge/docs.gauge.org/writing-specifications.rst

 .. note::

   -  Continue on failure comes into play at post execution, i.e. after the step method is executed.
-If there is a failure in executing the step, ex. parameter count/type mismatch, Gauge will not honour the ``ContinueOnFailure`` flag.
+If there is a failure in executing the step, ex. parameter count/type mismatch, gauge will not honour the ``ContinueOnFailure`` flag.
   -  Continue on failure does not apply to :ref:`hooks <execution_hooks>`.
 Hooks always fail on first error.
   -  Step implementations are still non-recoverable by default and Gauge does not execute subsequent steps upon failure.
 To make a step implementation continue on failure, it needs to be explicitly marked in the test code.
   -  There is no way to globally mark a test run to treat all steps to continue on failure.
 Each step implementation has to be marked explicitly.